 4. Make them laugh

-Try to make a girl or guy laugh over text, and you’ve already got them looking forward to meeting you.
+Want to get a date in 5 short texts?
+Wondering how to text a girl for a date?
+Thinking about an interesting date message or blind date text?
+Try jokes.
+If you make a girl laugh or get a guy chuckling over text, you’ve already got them looking forward to meeting you.
 A few inside jokes or just humorous conversations will make the person you’re texting believe that you’re not going to “So… some weather we’re having, huh?” them while on your date.
+Here are some dating tips to help you channel your funny side without making it seem like you’re trying too hard:

 5. Get to know them

+Wondering when to ask for a date after texting?
 It doesn’t matter if you’re trying to initiate contact with a woman via text or trying to get a guy to meet up with you, the first step is to get to know them as much as you can.
 It’s going to improve the quality of your “relationship” with them and you’ll get a better idea of the kind of person they are.
-Ask insightful, open-ended questions and make sure you listen when they’re talking.
+Here are a few insightful text examples:

 6. Make sure you like each other

-Try to get information about things like how much they possibly like you, if they’re interested and if they’re single or not.
+Also, try to get information about things like how much they possibly like you, if they’re interested, and if they’re single or not.
 It’d be a bummer if you found out they’re dating someone while you’re on a “date” with them, that they assumed was a friendly meet-up.

 7. What’s their schedule like?